NicoSerranoP/erc20-interactor/README.md

 3. Copy the ABI into the .env file in the *server* directory.
 You can use the newly generated contract address or the one here [https://goerli.etherscan.io/address/0x4089b4000291a4e7c15714a1f1e630f4845ed645](https://goerli.etherscan.io/address/0x4089b4000291a4e7c15714a1f1e630f4845ed645)
 4. Go to the *server* directory and start the application using the following command: ```npm run dev```
 5. Visit the home [http://localhost:3300/](http://localhost:3300/) route in your browser to see how you can interact with the API.
 I did not use POST methods in order to make it simpler and faster to check (but right now I noticed that the home page might look better with some JSON prettifier)
+6. To check how the react application works, run ```npm run start``` in the *app* directory.
+Remember to set up the .env values for the contract address and abi.

 ### APIs:
 1. **Visualize:** shows you the main information of the ERC20 token.
 If the address does not have code or has a different ABI than a ERC20 then it notifies the user the incident.
 To get the data from the contract I use multiple Promises to optimize read-only time.